Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: Introduction

 One of the important aspects of the antiferromagnetic Heisenberg chain is its magnetization, which reflects the alignment of spins in response to an external magnetic field.
 The introduction of an external field perturbs the system, breaking the $SU(2)$ symmetry.
-A finite external field triggers the spins to align parallel to the external field and develop a finite magnetization.
-Determining the magnetization of the chain, $m$, is attainable through various methods.
-In specific limits, Bethe ansatz provides a computation avenue \cite{takahashi1991correlation,granet2019analytical}.
-Additionally, applying the worm algorithm Monte Carlo offers another viable approach \cite{kashurnikov1999quantum}.
-Particularly, around the transition point to the full magnetization, the magnetization exhibits a square root scaling,
+The external field triggers the spins to align parallel to the external field and develop a finite magnetization.
+The magnetization of the chain, $m$, can be obtained through various methods.
+In specific situations, Bethe ansatz provides a computation avenue for calculating $m$\cite{takahashi1991correlation,granet2019analytical} Additionally, applying the worm algorithm Monte Carlo offers another viable approach\cite{kashurnikov1999quantum}.
+Particularly, around the transition point, the magnetization exhibits a square root scaling\cite{kashurnikov1999quantum},

-where $h$ is the external field and $h_c$ is the critical field.
+where $h$ is the external field coupled to the $z$ component of the spins, \textit{i.e.}, $h\sum_n{s}^z_n$, and $h_c$ is the critical field.
+The imaginary magnetic field is also studied in the context of the Ising CFT\cite{xu2022ising,xu2023ising,lencses2023multicriticality}.

-Here we consider the one-dimensional spin-1/2 anisotropic Heisenberg chain (XXZ model) with the scalar-chiral interaction, described by the Hamiltonian:
+In this work, we address the question concerning the explicit breaking of the time-reversal symmetry in 1D $s=1/2$ chains by pseudo-scalar chirality.
+Consider the anisotropic spin-1/2 Heisenberg chain (the XXZ model) with pseudo-scalar chiral interaction, described by the Hamiltonian:

+where the spin-1/2 operators are given in terms of Pauli matrices as $s^\mu=\frac{\hbar}{2}\sigma_\mu$, $\mu=x,y,z$.
+The Hamiltonian with parameters $\alpha$ and $-\alpha$ can be mapped to each other with all the spins flipped.
+Hence, without loss of generality, we consider $\alpha$ positive throughout the paper.
+Importantly, in the isotropic Heisenberg limit, $\Delta\to 1$ (XXX model), the pseudo-scalar chiral interaction can arise from the $t/U$ expansion of the half-filled Hubbard model\cite{takahashi1977half,macDonald1988expansion,motrunich2006orbital}.
+Furthermore, in this limit, the total chirality, $\mathcal{C} = \sum_n \mathbf{s}_{n} \cdot (\mathbf{s}_{n+1} \cross \mathbf{s}_{n+2})$, is a conserved quantity which can be generated by the transfer matrix: $\mathcal{C} = \left. -\frac{i}{4} \frac{d^2}{du^2} \ln T(u) \right|_{u=i/2} +\frac{1}{4} iL$ (see \cref{dlnT} for the derivation).
+Therefore, the model \cref{XXZ} is exactly solvable in the isotropic Heisenberg limit.
+In the following, we derive analytical results for the isotropic Heisenberg limit and investigate the more general, anisotropic XXZ case numerically.

+Another interesting aspect of the chirality transition in the Heisenberg chain with pseudo-scalar chiral interaction, adding to the motivation for the present study, is its consideration from the standpoint of commensurate-incommensurate phase transition demonstrated by Tsvelik in Ref.~\onlinecite{tsvelik1990incommensurate}.
+According to this picture, the phase with a non-zero chirality, corresponding to a symmetry-enriched, $c=1$ CFT, possesses an incommensurate ground state within the spin chain.
+This hints at a connection of incommensurate phase transitions to symmetry-enriched CFTs, calling for further scrutiny.